“We’ve always done it this way.”

 He sent me a contract that stated it would take him 10 hours and cost me $1,000 to make it 99.99% automated (I still had to log in to the tool and press a button).
 I paid the invoice and two weeks later had a tool that took me 5 hours of work and turned it into 5 minutes.
 Literally.

-Since then, I’ve had a handful of other tools made that make my job a million times more efficient.
+Since then, I’ve had a handful of other workflow management tools made that make my job a million times more efficient.
 Tim Ferriss would be proud 😉

 Morgan King, Founder at Market Boost

 As a former management consultant focused on project management I’m always looking to improve processes.